 May 11, 8pm Eastern.
 In the Beginning.
 Special preview show!
 To kick things off, we'll watch and discuss music and experiences from the beginning of Jonathan's time in residence at Smalls.

 May 18, 8pm Eastern.
 Special guest: Spike Wilner.
 This episode will feature performances by Spike Wilner – owner/operator of Smalls Jazz Club, pianist extraordinaire, and Manhattan native.
 Spike will be on hand to give us the behind-the-scenes take on his performance.

-June 1, 8pm Eastern.
+June 22, 8pm Eastern.
 The Music of Billy Paul.
-This week will center on the music of Billy Paul, one of Jonathan's earliest employers in the music business and the subject of two tribute sets during Jonathan's residency at Smalls.
+In this episode, we'll watch and discuss the music of Billy Paul, one of Jonathan's earliest employers in the music business and the subject of two tribute sets during Jonathan's residency at Smalls.